AtQ0/book-tracker/README.md

 cd book-tracker
 ```

-or simply downloading it from:
+or simply by downloading it from:
 https://github.com/AtQ0/book-tracker

 Second, set up environment files by creating copies from .env.example by typing the below in the terminal: